lammps/lammps/doc/src/pair_pace.rst

 Pair style *pace* computes interactions using the Atomic Cluster Expansion (ACE), which is a general expansion of the atomic energy in multi-body basis functions. :ref:`(Drautz) <Drautz20191>`.
-The {pace} pair style
+The *pace* pair style
-provides an efficient implementation that is described in this paper by :ref:`(Lysogorskiy) <Lysogorskiy20211>`.
+provides an efficient implementation that is described in this paper :ref:`(Lysogorskiy) <Lysogorskiy20211>`.

 In ACE, the total energy is decomposed into a sum over atomic energies.
-The energy of atom {i} is expressed as a function of one or more density functions.
-By projecting the density onto a local atomic base, the lowest order contributions to the energy can be expressed as a set of scalar polynomials in basis function contributions summed over neighbor atoms.
+The energy of atom *i* is expressed as a linear or non-linear function of one or more density functions.
+By projecting the
+density onto a local atomic base, the lowest order contributions to the energy can be expressed as a set of scalar polynomials in basis function contributions summed over neighbor atoms.